corth-lang/Corth/standards.md

 # Standards used to write the Corth libraries:

 - Since Corth is a very chaotic looking language, to make writing and reading code easier, some standards are used (Even though some libraries may not exactly obey them).
 - It is preferred to use 2-space indentaion.
+But it is okay to use 1 or 4-space indentation as well (but God please, don't use 3 or 5, or 8).
 - Even though these are recommended by me, you can obviously use your preferred way of writing.
 These are just some possible guidelines that can help to write better code.

 ### Procedures: